-While broken bones are the most common reason X-Rays are done, they can do far more than just detecting a break or fracture.
-X-Rays can find the location of something that a child may have swallowed, and they can detect signs of tuberculosis and pneumonia in the lungs.
+While broken bones are the most common reason digital X-Rays are done, they can do far more than just detecting a break or fracture.
+X-Ray imaging can find the location of something that a child may have swallowed, and they can detect signs of tuberculosis and pneumonia in the lungs.
 X-Rays can expose tumors or masses and possibly even detect cancer.
 They can show doctors where they might be bone, joint, or spinal misalignments, which can help them trace problems back to the root cause of the issue.
-Our doctors at AICA Orthopedics believe in whole-body health and comprehensive medical care, so we’ll be as thorough as possible in our diagnostic processes, and we’ll refer you to other specialists if we need a second opinion or if their services are better suited to your medical needs.
+Our orthopedic doctors at AICA Orthopedics believe in whole-body health and comprehensive medical care, so we’ll be as thorough as possible in our diagnostic processes, and we’ll refer you to other specialists if we need a second opinion or if their services are better suited to your medical needs.

 X-Rays are valuable tools that the orthopedic specialists at AICA rely upon to properly diagnose and treat pain and injury.
 Each specialty has a different purpose for utilizing X-Ray technology.
 For example, an orthopedic specialist examining knee or foot pain is going to use an X-Ray differently than a spine specialist looking to treat spinal injuries.
 But the importance of X-Rays for each specialty still remains.
 When you seek treatment at AICA, our specialists are sure to use X-Rays for determining the specific cause of pain and injury to guarantee you the most up to date, reliable treatment options available.
 Take a look at how X-Rays are used at AICA.

 X-Rays are great tools for general orthopedic injuries such as sports injuries, arthritis, or broken bones.
 An X-Ray can identify breaks in bones or show signs of degeneration due to arthritis.
 Orthopedic surgeons can also use X-Rays to identify whether or not surgery is required to correct an injury or alleviate pain.LEARN MORE